 At least kill the habit of watching all night, every night.
 Few activities are as passive as watching television, and passivity does not build confidence.

 You don’t have to quit altogether, but you can at least be a careful consumer.
-Minimize what you watch, and be careful to only pick the very best shows and movies.
-Use the time you’ll save by doing this on the other things in this list.
+Minimise what you watch, and be careful only to pick the very best shows and movies.
+Use the time you’ll save by doing this on the other things on this list.
 Game of Thrones may be a great show, but the books are even better, and reading is not a passive activity.

 17. The Negative Isn’t Important, and This is Important